Defining love

 Sure, the “want” and the “craving” is likely to translate to sexual intimacy, more often than not, but is the sexual intimacy the only measure of the said “want” and “craving”?
 Is it not love when you feel their absence and crave to have them near you?
 When you wish to build a home with them?
 When you don’t feel joy to its fullest till such time as it is shared with them?
 But this looks a lot like “platonic” relationships or even friendships, some will say.
 Sure, it does.
 But is there really a hard boundary between the two as we’re conditioned to believe?

 I do not speak of asexuality here.
-As someone who doesn’t identify as asexual at all, I’ve had romantic relationships involving varying degree of sexual intimacy, from none to even non-stop sex all day and its never been the only indicator of my feelings for my partners.
+As someone who doesn’t identify as asexual at all, I’ve had romantic relationships involving varying degrees of sexual intimacy, from none to even non-stop sex all day and it's never been the only indicator of my feelings for my partners.

 Now I don’t claim to be an expert on love.
 Or sex.
 Or anything in between.
 But I do think that it's naïve to try and define a concept as complicated as love into a tight little mould, outside of which lies platonic friendship.
 What is love, if not the gradation of friendship?
 Isn’t friendship the very crux of a relationship culminating from love?